tisfeng/Easydict/docs/README_EN.md

 ## Tips

 As long as the query window is activated, you can open the settings page by shortcut key `Cmd + ,`.
-If you hide the menu bar icon, you can reopen it in this way (≧▽≦)
+If you hide the menu bar icon, you can reopen it in this way.

 <div style="display:flex;align-items:flex-start;">
   <img src="https://user-images.githubusercontent.com/25194972/221406290-b743c5fa-75ed-4a8a-8b52-b966ac7daa68.png" style="margin-right:50px;" width="40%">